microsoft/vscode-docs/docs/python/tutorial-flask.md

 Although you can create the file by hand, you can also use the `pip freeze` command to generate the file based on the exact libraries installed in the activated environment:

-1. With your chosen environment selected using the **Python: Select Interpreter** command, tun the **Python: Create Terminal** command to open a terminal with that environment activated.
+1. With your chosen environment selected using the **Python: Select Interpreter** command, run the **Terminal: Create New Integrated Terminal** command to open a terminal with that environment activated.

 1. In the terminal, run `pip freeze > requirements.txt` to create the `requirements.txt` file in your project folder.